scrapy/scrapy/docs/topics/stats.rst

         domain specific one is.
 If the domain is not yet opened a ``KeyError`` exception is raised.

-    .. method:: set_value(key, value, domain=None)

-        Set the given value for the given stats key.
-If domain is ``None`` the global stat table is used, otherwise the domain-specific one is, which must be opened or a ``KeyError`` will be raised.

     .. method:: get_stats(domain=None)

         Get all stats from the given domain/spider (if domain is given) or all